Legard baronets: The Legard Family

 The family has been long-established in North Yorkshire, in the region north-east of York and south of the North York Moors.
 It is particularly associated with Ganton and can trace a presence there to the 1500s: the baronetcy is identified with Ganton, and Sir John's father, grandfather and great-grandfather were also all from Ganton and were, incidentally, also all called John.
 Other associated places are concentrated around the eastern part of the old North Riding, along the Vale of Pickering and include Ryedale, Malton, past Ganton, to Scarborough.
 To the south of this area, there is some association with places in the old East Riding, such as Watton, and Anlaby now on the outskirts of Hull.

 The surname is generally pronounced Ledge-yard, but has also been spelled, and pronounced, Le Gard.
-It is said this name can be traced to the Norman Conquest.
+It is said that this name can be traced to the Norman Conquest.
 Confusingly, some first names recur in successive generations: the name John was popular for 7 generations in succession.

 Digby has also been used for 4 generations in succession; both names still recur as additional names, particularly Digby.
-The name Thomas is also popular over the generations.
+The name Thomas has also been popular over the generations.
 Distinctive names used as given names include Digby, Darcy (or D'Arcy) and Anlaby.